Troy Stoudermire: Professional career

-Cincinnati Bengals

 Stoudermire was signed by the Cincinnati Bengals on April 30, 2013, after going undrafted in the 2013 NFL draft.
 He was released by the Bengals on August 18, 2013.

-Saskatchewan Roughriders

 Stoudermire was signed to the Saskatchewan Roughriders' practice roster on October 8, 2013.
 He was released by the Roughriders on June 21, 2014.

-Winnipeg Blue Bombers

 Stoudermire was signed by the Winnipeg Blue Bombers on June 29, 2014.
 He was named Special Teams Player of the Week for week ten of the 2014 CFL season after returning a punt 64 yards for his first CFL touchdown.
 Stoudermire played for two seasons in Winnipeg, scoring two return touchdowns, as well as catching 8 passes for 40 yards.

-Minnesota Vikings

 Stoudermire was signed by the Minnesota Vikings on May 9, 2016, as a wide receiver.
 He was released on August 30, 2016.

-Edmonton Eskimos

 Stoudermire was signed to the Edmonton Eskimos' practice roster on September 13, 2016.
 Although he was brought up to the active roster to provide more explosiveness than regular returner Kenzel Doe, Stoudermire had fumbling issues, and after 4 games ended up on the injured list.
 Stoudermire also caught one pass for 6 yards.
 He would spend 2017 out of football.

-Calgary Stampeders

 Stoudermire was signed by the Calgary Stampeders on March 19, 2018.
 Injuries limited Stoudermire to 9 games, where he recorded 9 tackles and 6 special teams tackles, all career highs.
 However, as a returner, his usage and effectiveness saw a steep decline, putting up only 212 total yards.
 The Stampeders did go on to win the 106th Grey Cup at the end of the season.

-Ottawa Redblacks

-Stoudermire signed with Ottawa on the second day of free agency.
+Stoudermire signed with the Ottawa Redblacks on the second day of free agency.
 After spending a stint on the 6 game injured list, Stoudermire was released without playing a regular season game for the Redblacks.

-Mexico

 He signed with the Caudillos de Chihuahua of the Fútbol Americano de México ahead of the 2021 season.